["plan"]

 Two disclaimers!
 One, this Halloween cocktail recipe doesn’t actually contain a squashed frog.
 And two, it’s really more of a shot than a cocktail.

 Layered into a shot glass, from the bottom up, a Squashed Frog contains grenadine, melon liqueur, and Advocaat (a liqueur made with brandy, egg yolks, and sugar).
-Because the Advocaat is quite heavy, it sinks into the green melon liqueur creating the illusion of something green and squashed (and frog-like) in the centre of the shot.
-The final result is pretty gross-looking but tastes delicious, making it one of the ultimate Halloween cocktails.
+Because the Advocaat is quite heavy, it sinks into the green melon liqueur, creating the illusion of something green and squashed (and frog-like) in the centre of the shot.
+The final result is pretty gross-looking but tastes delicious.

 FREQUENTLY ASKED QUESTIONS